 Simple is best and other lessons from a road trip with kids

-Road trip season is around the corner.
+GETTYSBURG, Pa. - Road trip season is around the corner.
 Does that fill you with memories of painful car trips stuck between siblings in the backseat?
 Or do you relish the idea of hitting the road, maybe with your own kids?
 I took a 10-day road trip last summer with my sons Max and Henry, then 14 and 10.
-There were ups and downs as we headed from the Philadelphia suburbs through Western New York to the Canadian side of Niagara Falls, then back home through Ohio.
+There were ups and downs as we headed from the Philadelphia suburbs through

 Add your comments below